Bonnie J Roe

 Partner, New York

-Bonnie Roe is a partner at Cohen & Gresser and has over thirty years of experience as a corporate lawyer advising publicly and privately held companies and funds.
+Bonnie J. Roe leads the corporate securities practice at Cohen & Gresser and has over 30 years of experience as a corporate lawyer advising publicly and privately held companies and funds.
 Her practice focuses on securities law, capital markets, mergers and acquisitions, and executive compensation.
 Bonnie represents U.S. and internationally based companies, financial intermediaries, and investors in public and private offerings, including cross-border offerings and SPACs.
 She also regularly advises public companies and their boards of directors on public disclosure, SEC compliance matters, and corporate governance.
 She serves as counsel to companies and investment funds in early and later stage venture capital financing transactions and has significant experience in fund formation and investment.
-She regularly advises companies and executives on compensation issues, including stock options and executive compensation agreements, in the context of mergers and acquisitions, corporate governance, fiduciary duties, terminations, and the general intersection of employment and corporate law.
+She regularly advises companies and executives on equity compensation issues.

-Bonnie is the Chair of the American Bar Association’s Subcommittee on Small Business Issuers and is the author of the chapter on securities law opinions in an annually updated treatise on legal opinions (M. John Sterba, Jr., editor, Legal Opinion Letters: A Comprehensive Guide to Opinion Letter Practice, 3rd edition).
+Bonnie is the Chair of the American Bar Association’s Subcommittee on Small Business Issuers and is the author of the chapter on securities law opinions in the treatise, Legal Opinion Letters: A Comprehensive Guide to Opinion Letter Practice, edited by John M. Sterba.
 She frequently speaks and writes on securities law and corporate governance.
-She has been named one of New York’s Super Lawyers for securities & corporate finance each year since 2011.
+Super Lawyers has recognized Bonnie on its New York Metro Super Lawyers list for securities & corporate finance each year since 2011.

 Bonnie is a graduate of New York University School of Law, where she was the Managing Editor of the NYU Journal of International Law and Politics.
-Prior to joining the firm, she was a partner in the New York office of a Canadian firm, Davies Ward Phillips & Vineberg LLP.
-Bonnie is Co-Chair of the firm’s Diversity and Inclusion Committee.
+Prior to joining the firm, she was a partner in the New York office of a Canadian firm, Davies Ward Phillips & Vineberg.
+Bonnie was formerly Chair of the firm’s Diversity and Inclusion Committee.

-Bonnie Roe is a partner at Cohen & Gresser and has over thirty years of experience as a corporate lawyer advising publicly and privately…
+Bonnie J. Roe leads the corporate securities practice at Cohen & Gresser and has over 30 years of experience as a corporate lawyer advising…

 Education